vip306/IDS-Module1-alt3-New/chapter2.md

 ## 3. Inspecting data type

+You can see all the variables in a dataset using the `names()` command.
+For example, `names(murders)` lists the variables (or the column names) in the murders dataset.

+To refer to a specific variable within the dataset, you use the `$` operator.
+For example, `murders$state` refers to the `state` variable within the `murders` dataset.

+The `class()` command lets you know the data type of a variable.
+For example, `class(murders$state)` lists the data type of the `state` variable within the `murders` dataset.

-Next check the data types of all the five variables in murders.
+For this exercise, you will find out the data types of all the variables in the `murders` dataset.
-The `class()` function outputs the data type of the variable.

 *** =instructions
+- Use `names()` function to find out the variables in `murders`
-Use the `class()` function to find the data types of each variable in murders.
+- Use the `class()` function to find the data types of each variable in murders

 *** =hint
-You can use names() to obtain the names of all variables in murders.
+Remember to use `$` operator to refer to individual variables in the dataset

 *** =pre_exercise_code
 ```{r}